john-cd/rust_howto/bk/src/categories/compilers/faster_linking.md

 Static Linking: Generally faster than dynamic linking.
 Often the default in Rust.

 Reducing Dependencies: Fewer dependencies mean less code for the linker to process.
-Analyze your dependencies with cargo tree.
+Analyze your dependencies with [cargo][p-cargo] tree.

 Code Size Reduction: Smaller code size can lead to faster linking.
-Techniques like minimizing generics and using more compact data structures can help.
+Techniques like minimizing [generics][p-generics] and using more compact data structures can help.

 Linker Flags: Experiment with linker flags, but be careful and measure the impact.

 Profiling: Use profiling tools to identify bottlenecks in the linking process.
 This is less common than compile-time profiling.

-Incremental Linking: Cargo's incremental compilation can help, but sometimes changes can invalidate the cache and require a full relink.
+Incremental Linking: [Cargo][p-cargo]'s incremental compilation can help, but sometimes changes can invalidate the cache and require a full relink.

 </div>